chengjun/iching/README.md

 ![](https://upload.wikimedia.org/wikipedia/commons/thumb/3/35/I_Ching_Song_Dynasty_print.jpg/440px-I_Ching_Song_Dynasty_print.jpg)

 iching is a packge developed by Cheng-Jun Wang.
-It employs the method of Shicao prediction to reproce the prediction of I Ching--the Book of Exchanges.
+It employs the method of Shicao prediction to reproduce the prediction of I Ching--the Book of Exchanges.
 The I Ching ([î tɕíŋ]; Chinese: 易經; pinyin: Yìjīng), also known as the Classic of Changes or Book of Changes in English, is an ancient divination text and the oldest of the Chinese classics.

 ![](https://upload.wikimedia.org/wikipedia/commons/thumb/a/a1/Yarrow_stalks_for_I_Ching.JPG/440px-Yarrow_stalks_for_I_Ching.JPG)